What Is A Sump? - Filtration and Refugiums For Your Aquarium

 The other major purpose of a baffle is simply to control the rate at which water moves through the sump.
 Being that a baffle is really no more than a short wall, water is obviously going to stop and settle when it hits it.
 This prevents the water from just flowing past your filtration and back into your tank without actually being cleaned.

-Often times these baffles will be configured in what is called a bubble trap before it hits your return pump chamber.
+These baffles will often be configured in what is called a bubble trap before it hits your return pump chamber.
 This is simply two baffles, the first of which reaches the bottom of your sump, and the second of which has an opening at the bottom.
 As the water flows over the first baffle at a higher level, it then is stopped again at the second.
 To pass by the second it must flow to the bottom of the baffle and move under it.
 Ideally, as the water moves down, any air bubbles suspended in it will rise to the top and be released instead of continuing to be carried by the flow.
 You will also sometimes find a pretty heavy sponge filter in between the baffles that can act as an extra line of defense and catch the bubbles as water passes through.

 So I lied earlier.
 The protein skimmer is more like the liver or kidneys of your tank.
 The real heart is your return pump.
 Getting water into your sump is pretty easy as gravity will do 99% of the work for you.
 Unfortunately, gravity is not your friend when it comes to getting the water back into your tank.
 This is where the return pump comes in.
 The return pump's only job is to take water from the sump and put it back into the display.
 For sizing a return pump, the general rule is you want about 10 gallons per hour of flow for each gallon of water in your system, so if you have a 45 gallon tank, you are going to want at a pump that will give you at least 450gph of flow.
 Keep in mind that these desired numbers should also take into account head pressure so in most cases it's better to oversize the pump a bit or break out the calculator and find out exactly what size you will need.